prodirt-llc/networkspeedtest/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is Dual licensed under the AGPL v3 + Commercial Exception - see the [AGPL v3]([LICENSE](https://www.gnu.org/licenses/agpl-3.0.en.html)) file for details.

 ## Acknowledgments